everruler12/roam2github/README.md

 - Page titles longer than 255 characters are automatically truncated (though they lose the .md extension)
 - no subdirectories
 - no blank files
-- The logs will list the files that have been renamed or overwritten.
+- ~~The logs will list the files that have been renamed or overwritten.~~ The logs no longer display file names, as this would be a privacy concern for the new way to run Actions publicly.

 Unfortunate side-effect with markdown backups: files with duplicate names are overwritten (like [[test]] and [[Test]]).
 (This was also present in roam-to-git)